Skip navigation

 After a successful air conditioning installation, regular maintenance is crucial for preserving the system’s performance and efficiency.
 Here’s how our HVAC professionals can assist with your ongoing maintenance needs:

-- Annual tune-ups: Scheduling annual system tune-ups with our skilled technicians will help keep your air conditioning system running smoothly and maintain peak efficiency and performance.
+1. Annual tune-ups: Scheduling annual system tune-ups with our skilled technicians will help keep your air conditioning system running smoothly and maintain peak efficiency and performance.
 For tips on what maintenance includes and how to stay ahead of issues, review our air conditioning maintenance guide.
 Upgrading to newer systems can further enhance performance and energy efficiency.
 Repairing components such as outdoor pads is also important, as is conducting regular checks for gas leaks in furnace-equipped HVAC systems to ensure safety and reliability.
+During annual maintenance, our technicians will also inspect and maintain the condensate pump to manage excess moisture when a floor drain is unavailable, and ensure the condensate drain line is properly routed to a floor drain or an alternative solution.

 Before installing a new air conditioning unit, it’s essential to ensure that all necessary permits are obtained and that the installation process complies with local building codes and regulations.
 Navigating these requirements can be complex, but working with certified technicians and reputable HVAC contractors makes the process straightforward and stress-free.
 The cost of permits typically ranges from $250 to $400, depending on your municipality, and this fee covers the necessary inspections and approvals to guarantee your air conditioning system is installed safely and up to code.
 A contractor must be licensed in the City of St. Louis to pull mechanical permits for HVAC installations.